-All forms of advertising are covered by the AANA Code of Ethics (the Code) and the Advertising Standards Bureau (ASB) will also take complaints against wagering advertisements under this Code.
+All forms of advertising are covered by the AANA Code of Ethics (the Code) and Ad Standards will also consider complaints against wagering advertisements under this Code.
 Advertisers should ensure they do not breach any section of the Code, in particular Section 2.6 which states that Advertising and marketing communications shall not depict material contrary to prevailing community standards on health and safety.

-While the Advertising Standards Board (the Board) cannot look at the placement or frequency of advertisements, it can look at the messages shown in the advertisement.
-In the past the Board has found that advertisements encouraging excessive gambling, or that may make gambling attractive to children, breach the AANA Code of Ethics on the grounds that it goes against the prevailing community standards around what constitutes safe or responsible gambling.
-Examples of cases that have been considered under AANA Code of Ethics include: Tabcorp - 0324/14, Ladbroke - 0355/14, Sportsbet - 0405/14, Tom Waterhouse - 0426/14, and Ladbroke - 0443/14.
-Advertisements such as these will now also be considered under the Wagering Code.
+While the Ad Standards Community Panel cannot look at the placement or frequency of advertisements, it can look at the messages shown in the advertisement.
+In the past the Community Panel has found that advertisements encouraging excessive gambling, or that may make gambling attractive to children, breach the AANA Code of Ethics on the grounds that it goes against the prevailing community standards about what constitutes safe or responsible gambling.

 Broadcast Industry Code

 In response to community concern about gambling advertising, particularly during sporting events, amendments were made in 2013 to the various national broadcast industry codes restricting the promotion of live odds during broadcast of sports events and imposing limitations on discussing live odds during commentary.
 This includes FreeTV, Australian Subscription Television and Radio Association and Commercial Radio Australia Codes.
 Under these Codes gambling advertisements must also be clearly identified as such.